AMantes/Critique-Summer-School/README.md

-"Scripts used during the Critique Summer School (2024) (with in-line comments mostly in Greek)."
+Scripts used during the Critique Summer School (2024) (with in-line comments mostly in Greek).